What is Service-Led Growth?

 A simple definition of Service-Led Growth

-Enduring relationships where value to customer and the lifetime value of a customer both grow as the relationship deepens are the goal of service led growth.
+Enduring relationships where value to the customer and the lifetime value of a customer both grow as the relationship deepens are the goal of service-led growth.
+This approach is central to business value selling, in which organizations prioritize delivering measurable outcomes and selling value, not just products or features.

-The underlying software or other product is wrapped in services in order to ensure that value promises made by marketing and sales are kept.
+1. The underlying software or other product is wrapped in services in order to ensure that the value promises made by marketing and sales are kept.
+This is a classic example of value selling definition in action: ensuring every interaction and offering is designed to build value in sales.

-Data is collected by the software that generates insights leading to additional services.
+3. Data is collected by the software that generates insights leading to additional services.
+These insights pave the way for ongoing value-based conversations, helping vendors and customers co-create solutions that matter most to the customer’s business.

-Such a system is only sustainable over the long-term if both parties experience a growth in value.
+Such a system is only sustainable over the long term if both parties experience a growth in value.
 That is to say, the Value to Customer (V2C) and the Lifetime customer value (LTV) both increase over time.
-If one or the other start to falter, growth will grind to a halt.
+If one or the other starts to falter, growth will grind to a halt.
+This is why value-based selling and selling on value are foundational to service-led growth - both parties must see tangible, growing value from the relationship

-Customers will not continue to pay for the service, renew their subscription or commission additional services, if the value they are getting has begun to decline.
+Customers will not continue to pay for the service, renew their subscription, or commission additional services, if the value they are getting has begun to decline.
+This highlights the importance of value selling examples where companies demonstrate the impact of their solutions through ongoing engagement and measurable results.

 Examples of Service-Led Growth